 Training consists of seven sessions at the Arboretum in which volunteers learn to identify, plant, care for, and prune trees in hands-on workshops taught by tree professionals.
 Once trained, TreeKeepers put their skills into action through volunteer work in their own communities or across the metropolitan area.

 In order to be certified as TreeKeepers, participants:

 - Attend classes (missed classes may be made up)

 - Pass a written exam

 - Complete practical exams on tree planting, mulching, and pruning

 - Pledge to perform 24 hours of volunteer work for trees within the year following graduation

 Participants 16 years old and under must be accompanied by an adult registrant.
 The course costs $128 for members and $128 for nonmembers.
 Need-based scholarships are available.
 Learn More

 TreeKeeper in your community

-TreeKeepers volunteers can provide valuable support to local governments and extend municipal forestry budgets, especially as suburbs face the devastation of the emerald ash borer.
+TreeKeepers volunteers can provide valuable support to local communities, governments and extend municipal forestry budgets, especially as suburbs face the devastation of the emerald ash borer.
 Volunteers can plant, water, and maintain trees to replace those that have been lost, as well as help with monitoring and tree inventories.
 Public officials interested in the possibility of working with TreeKeepers in the western suburbs should email Tricia Bethke, email@example.com.